 In a small percentage of patients, there is, unfortunately, a sinister cause of your head pain, which require investigation.
-We call these Red Flags because they can be vital and essential signs of more sinister underlying conditions such as brain tumours, aneurysm, stroke, meningitis and other systemic illnesses.
+We call these Red Flags because they can be vital signs of more sinister underlying conditions such as brain tumours, aneurysm, stroke, meningitis and other systemic illnesses.
 If you experience any of the following symptoms, please seek the urgent advice of your healthcare professional.

 You MUST thoroughly investigate any Red Flags!

 Please check with your doctor to investigate further if your headaches have any of the following characteristics.
 Your headache is:

 - History your worst ever headache or a different headache to your usual.

 - Exertion triggers your headache (e.g. exercise, cough, sneeze or sex).

 - Despite treatment, your headache persists.

 - Central nervous system findings. e.g. motor weakness, memory loss, slurred speech.

 - fEver or other systemic symptoms, e.g. weight loss, rash.